CaesarXInsanium/StructureInterpretationNotes/src/02data_abstractions.md

 or evaluate it whenever we need to access to perform some other action.

 These questions have be answered by the one implementing an abstract data interface.

+## 2.1.3

+In this chapter we have defined data structures and procedures that function purely on the creator of a data structure on methods to obtain specific data based on the abstract definition of the data structure it is supposed to represent.

+This brings up the question, what is data.
+This data must be able to satisfy the definitions that are defined by the program given the methods.
+A data structure must satisfy the condition the numerator and denominator are equal to relevant rational number that it is representing.

+The constructor and getters of a data structure must be usable in a way that they can work as the basis for which other methods can be implemented, with no regards for implementation.